5 Tips for Packing School Lunch

 Serve Farm Rich Meatballs plain or add marinara sauce or enchilada sauce and cheese.
 Warm the sauces in the microwave before adding them to the Thermos.
 A quick tip: only add hot items to the Thermos to keep the heat up and control the temperature.
 If you want to get more sophisticated, take a look at our meatball recipes.

-Farm Rich Mozzarella Sticks or Disney and Pixar Toy Story 4 Mozzarella Shapes are always a hot lunch hit as well!
+Farm Rich Mozzarella Sticks are always a hot lunch hit as well!
 Need more ideas?
 Check out our product locator to find easy school lunch food in your area.